Businesses of all kinds start blogging as a way to build up a long-term audience.

 You can’t put out large posts every day.
 A good blogger knows how to reuse and repurpose their content to get the most mileage out of it.

-So, here are some ideas to keep in mind as you go forward:
+So, here are some post ideas to keep in mind as you go forward:

-- Create "micro-content" for social media from existing posts with tools like Canva.
+- Create “micro-content” for social media from existing posts, with free tools like Taler or Canva.

-- Post a roundup of past blog posts with a common theme (e.g. “Our Best Posts of 2016”).
+- Post a roundup of past blog posts with a common theme (e.g., “Our Best Posts of 2020”).

 - Recreate blog posts as other types of content, such as infographics or quizzes.

-- Regularly republish your content on new platforms with built-in audiences like Medium, LinkedIn, or Tumblr to get more early exposure, adding a link to the original post to the top (“Originally published on youblog.com”) to increase your chances of getting clicks back to your site.
+- Regularly republish your content on blog sites with built-in audiences, like Medium, LinkedIn, or Tumblr, to get more early exposure.
+Add a link to the original post title at the top (“Originally published on youblog.com”) to increase your chances of getting clicks back to your site.

-- Occasionally update and republish old content after a good amount of time has passed to expose it to readers who missed it the first time.
-This works great with seasonal content (e.g. “10 Lazy Halloween Costume Ideas”)
+- Occasionally update and republish old content after a good amount of time has passed to boost ranking in Google Search.
+This works great with seasonal content (e.g., “10 Lazy Halloween Costume Ideas”).

 - Consider accepting guest posts once you’ve started to amass a following.
 Guest authors will likely share this content with their own audiences too.